-(1) Liquid water slowly evaporates into surrounding air from a spherical drop maintained at constant temperature and pressure.
-If the mole fraction of water vapor in the surrounding air is increased, it will
+(1) Liquid water slowly evaporates into surrounding air from a spherical drop maintained at constant pressure.
+If the temperature at the surface of the drop is increased, it will

-(a) increase driving force for water evaporation (b) decrease driving force for water evaporation (c) not affect driving force for water evaporation (d) no relationship with driving force
+(a) increase driving force for water evaporation b) decrease driving force for water evaporation (c) not affect driving force for water evaporation (d) no relationship with driving force

 (2) Liquid water slowly evaporates into surrounding air from a spherical drop maintained at constant temperature and pressure.
-If the humidity of the surrounding air is increased, it will
+If the humidity of the surrounding air is decreased, it will

-(a) increases the water eveneration rate (b) decreases the water evaporation rate (a) increase the water evaporation rate (b) decrease the water evaporation rate (c) not change the water evaporation rate (d) no relationship with water evaporation rate
+(a) increase the water evaporation rate (b) decrease the water evaporation rate (c) not change the water evaporation rate (d) no relationship with water evaporation rate